Controls

 This control only allows numerical values, plus signs, and subtraction signs to be entered.
 This control also features an upward and downward arrow which allow the user to click to increment or decrement a value.
 Only integer values should be entered in these controls.

-The numeric control has the following unique property:
+The numeric control has the following unique properties:

 • value: The numeric value of the field.